ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 for this :

   * It natively speaks http
-  * Its data handling APIs are focused on a concept of stream, making it easy to "connect" a data source (the iptv stream) and a sink (the client application, your video player).
+  * Its data handling APIs build upon the concept of streams, making it easy to "connect" a data source (an iptv stream) and a sink (a client application, typically your video player).

-I quickly found out however, that my requirements were a bit exotic : given that I'm proxying **live** streams, I'm not interested in *reliability*.
-Actually it's the exact opposite : I needed my proxy to send data out as fast as possible, potentially to multiple clients.
-If some of these clients are requesting the same stream and one of them is too slow to keep up with the data rate, it should experience packet loss.
-This way fast clients always read a correct stream, while slow clients will see choppy playback and / or dropped audio/video frames (but this will enable them to keep to stay "in sync" with the source).
+I quickly found out however, that some of my requirements were a bit exotic : given that the focus is on **live** streams, *reliability* of the transport is of little interest.
+Actually it's the exact opposite : the proxy needs to send data out as fast as possible, potentially to multiple clients.
+If some of these clients are requesting the same stream and one of them is too slow to keep up with the data rate, it **must** experience *packet loss*.
+This way fast clients always read a correct stream, while slow clients will see choppy playback and / or dropped audio/video frames (but this will enable them to keep to stay *in sync* with the source).

 The issue is, the philosophy around NodeJS streams is the exact opposite : they are **pull** based.
-They apply [back-pressure](http://howtonode.org/streams-explained) on the source.
-This basically means that if you attempt to [pipe](http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) some source data into multiple destinations, it will only flow as fast as the slowest client can handle.
-Worse even, since NodeJS streams implement an internal back-pressure algorithm, this will go up the chain and the slowest client will impose its read rate on the source, which means you don't even get a chance to drop packets by implementing a lossy "pipe" in-between (spoiler: that's unless you understand node's internals correctly).
+This basically means that if you attempt to [pipe](http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) some data into multiple destinations, it will only flow as fast as the slowest client can handle.
+Worse even, since NodeJS streams implement [back-pressure](http://howtonode.org/streams-explained), this will go up the chain and the slowest client will impose its read rate on the source, which means you don't even get a chance to drop packets by implementing a lossy "pipe" in-between (spoiler: that's unless you understand node's internals correctly).

 It took me a little while to wrap my head around how these mechanisms are managed by NodeJS (and how to bypass them for my particular use case).
 This